Rviewer-Challenges/mouredev-rss-reader/README.md

 ### Extra points (optional)
 * Here you rule! :-)
 * Are you able to show the detail of the news without the need to link to the news page of the news source website? prove it!
-* You can implement exclusive functionalities that make special sense in news sector you have selected.
+* You can implement exclusive functionalities that make special sense in news industry you have selected.
 * Some more generic extra functionalities could be remembering which news have been read, logging in to persist the configuration remotely, sharing the news on networks...Surprise us!

 ## Technical requirements